Data Flows & Dashboards

 - Are there unexpected or unusually high-volume flows from unapproved applications or users?

-Use Case | Attributes | Description |
+| Use Case | Attributes | Description |

-| Actor - Application - Provider | Shows which employees are using which AI providers, and through which applications.
+| User - Application - Provider | Shows employees' AI provider usage through different applications.
 Helps uncover unsanctioned tools or traffic observed by browser collectors. |

-| Application - Collector Type - Model | Identifies which applications are being monitored, by which collector types, and what models they are accessing. |
+| Application - Collector Type - Model | Identifies which applications are monitored, by which collector types, and which models they access. |

-| Application - Collector Type - Collector | Verifies that collector instances are deployed correctly and covering intended applications.
-Useful for operations and validation. |
+| Application - Collector Type - Collector | Verifies that collector instances are deployed correctly and cover intended applications. |

 - Hover over elements in the diagram to view metrics and see the breakdown by detection type.